mrdoob/three.js/threejs/lessons/threejs-game.md

 We also added a global `moveSpeed` and based a `turnSpeed` on the move speed.
-The turn speed is based on the move speed to try to make sure a character can turn sharply enough to meet it's target.
-If turns speed so too small a character will turn around and around circling it's target but never hitting it.
+The turn speed is based on the move speed to try to make sure a character can turn sharply enough to meet its target.
+If `turnSpeed` so too small a character will turn around and around circling its target but never hitting it.
 I didn't bother to do the math to calculate the required turn speed for a given move speed.
 I just guessed.